ItzLaw/ShiftManager/DEPLOYMENT_TROUBLESHOOTING.md

 ### 1. 404 Error for api-service.js
 **Problem**: The `api-service.js` file was being loaded from `/api/api-service.js` but the server wasn't serving static files from the `/api` directory.

-**Solution**: Moved `api-service.js` to the root directory and updated the HTML to reference it from there.
+**Solution**: **INLINED** the `api-service.js` code directly into the HTML file, eliminating the need for external file requests.

 ### 2. MIME Type Error
-**Problem**: The server was returning HTML (404 page) instead of JavaScript, causing MIME type errors.
+**Problem**: The server was returning HTML (404 page) instead of JavaScript, causing strict MIME type checking to fail.

-**Solution**: Updated `vercel.json` to properly handle static files and ensure JavaScript files are served with correct MIME types.
+**Solution**: By inlining the JavaScript, we eliminate MIME type issues entirely.

 ### 3. apiService is not defined
 **Problem**: The script was failing to load, so the global `apiService` variable was never created.

-**Solution**: Added a fallback mechanism that creates a mock `apiService` if the real one fails to load.
+**Solution**: The API service is now guaranteed to be available since it's part of the HTML file.

 ## Current Configuration

 ### File Structure
 ```
 /
-├── index.html              # Main application
+├── index.html              # Main application (with inline API service)
-├── api-service.js          # API service (moved from /api/)
 ├── api/
 │   ├── server.js           # Express server
 │   └── database.js         # Database service